About Portland Parks & Recreation Board

 In all correspondence, please include an email address, phone number, or mailing address to contact you.

-At the meeting, you will be asked to fill in a comment card with your name and discussion topic.
-If attending virtually, you will be asked to type your name and discussion topic in the “Chat” feature.
+At the meeting, you will be asked to sign in with your name for public comment or if attending virtually, please raise your hand.
 Speaking time will be 2 minutes per person or shorter depending on volume of requests.
 Subject to the discretion of the Board's Chair, speakers are generally prioritized on a first-come, first-served basis.
 (If your topic relates to an agenda item, you may be asked to speak during the discussion on that agenda item, if you are available to speak at that time.)

 If you have any questions about providing comments to the Board, call 503-823-5135.
 If you require translation services, contact 503-823-2525, City TTY 503-823-6868, Relay Service: 711.